sowmyavnaik/sowmyavnaik-M1_ProjectGoal_Application/1_Requirements/README.md

 ## Low level requirements

-* Other functions may include
+ Other functions may include
 * Check if leap year.
-* Increase month.
-* Decrease month.
-* navigate between months.
 * It should not delay the process and be accurate.

 # 5W's & 1H

+ * Who: Can be used to see the day and note.

  * What: Calendar aplication with as many features.

- * Where: In mobile phones, laptops etc.
+ * Where: This project can be used in mobile phones, laptops etc.

- * When:
- * Who:
- * Why:
- * How: Main features includes finding the day for a particular date,adding note.
+ * How: By giving inputs for particular feature.

 # Swot analysis